svaishu2805-glitch/Exno.9-Prompt-Engg/README.md

 Save and Compare Outputs:
 Save different versions of the videos and compare the results to understand how different prompts produce varying styles, sequences, and video qualities.

+## output:
+Uploading Hailuo_Video_“A cinematic shot of a busy ci_450476998675304457.mp4…

+Uploading Hailuo_Video__A cinematic space exploration_450479567363563527.mp4…

-# Result: The Prompt of the above task executed successfully
+# Result: The Prompt of the above task executed successfully.

-# Result: